Chat now with support

 Custom list of values for bind variables

-Toad now enables you to define a list of specific values that can be used for a bind variable in a query that has been created in the Query Builder or Query Editor.
+Toad now enables you to define a specific list of values for use with bind variables in your queries.

-Selected values from the list can be changed at any point in time (before and during query execution) in Toad Data Point/Toad Workbook or Toad Intelligence Central (if the objects are published).
-Another novelty introduced with this feature is that you will be able to specify multiple values for a bind variable when using the IN\NOT IN operator.
+Selected values can be modified at any time—before or during query execution—in Toad Data Point, Toad Workbook, or Toad Intelligence Central (if the objects are published).
+This feature also introduces support for specifying multiple values for a bind variable when using the IN or NOT IN operator.

 Databricks Native Connection